-A few months after Xfinity Mobile quietly launched in 2017, I signed up for the cheap wireless plan and since then I’ve typically spent $12 a month before taxes and fees.
+A few months after Xfinity Mobile quietly launched in 2017, I signed up for the affordable wireless plan and since then I’ve typically spent $12 a month before taxes and fees — $15 all in.

 Over my first 12 months with them, I only paid $180.11 for cell phone service, including taxes and fees.